Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 Absolutely not.

-To truly master the art of stopping the scroll these ads can be further iterated on to determine what is causing their success, and then distill that into a replicable formula for your brand.
+To truly master the art of stopping the scroll, continue to iterate on successful ads to determine what exactly is driving their performance, and then distill that into a replicable formula for your brand.

-If the top performing ad set has the logo animated in the first 2 seconds and a bold CTA displayed in the bottom lower third then you can experiment with the location of the CTA and move it to the upper third, or swap it to the center and move the logo, or make it larger, or potentially make the logo animation faster, or change the color of the CTA button – the possibilities are nearly endless.
+If the top performing ad set has the logo animated in the first 2 seconds and a bold CTA displayed in the bottom lower third, then you can experiment with the location of the CTA and move it to the upper third, or swap it to the center and move the logo, or make it larger, or potentially make the logo animation faster, or change the color of the CTA button – the possibilities are nearly endless, and every element of the ad can be considered when iterating and optimizing on the first version.

-While TikTok, YouTube, Meta, and Instagram are all leaning heavily into short-form video content and ads, it’s important to recognize the nuances between platforms as you create, or even repurpose, ad creative across channels.
+While TikTok, YouTube, Meta, Instagram, and even LinkedIn are all leaning heavily into short-form video content and ads, it’s important to recognize the nuances between platforms as you create or even repurpose ad creative across channels.

-This tactic is an organic partner to the previous tactic in that your audience and platform optimizations will be heavily influenced by their accompanying data.
+This tactic is a natural partner to the previous tactic in that your audience and platform optimizations will be heavily influenced by their accompanying data.

 Instagram: